 "Sammy, it's time to grow up."
 Dean's voice was soft; stripped of the swagger and charm he wore for the outside world.
 "We're leaving everything else behind.
 From now on, it's just you and me.
 Together.
 Gonna burn this world up.
 Got the road to hell in front of us."
 He paused for a moment as if contemplating something and then he seemed to settle on it.
 "Marry me, Sammy."

-It should have been an indication of some sort that the first thought in Sam's head wasn't, 'What the hell?
+It should have indicated something that the first thought in Sam's head wasn't, 'What the hell?
 Why the fuck is he asking me that?
 I can't marry my own brother!'
 It should have been, but it wasn't.

-Instead, he found himself smiling, heart threatening to explode into a thousand shards of completely fucked up, totally insane but utterly real happiness.
+Instead, he found himself smiling, heart threatening to explode into a thousand shards of totally insane but utterly real happiness.
 "Of course I'll marry you.
 If that's what you want."

 Dean tilted his head slightly.
 "You don't?"